ekta1604/AcademiVerse/README.md

 # AcademiVerse

+**The Modern Learning Management System**

-A comprehensive academic management platform built with Spring Boot and Next.js, designed to streamline educational processes for students and instructors.
+A comprehensive, cloud-native academic management platform built with Spring Boot and Next.js, designed to streamline educational processes and enhance collaboration between students and instructors.
+AcademiVerse brings together intuitive course management, intelligent assessment tools, and real-time collaboration features.

+**Powered by AI** | **Cloud-Ready** | **Enterprise Secure**

 ## Features

 ### For Students
-- **Course Management**: Enroll in courses, view course materials, and track progress
+- **Interactive Courses**: Enroll in courses, access comprehensive materials, and track your learning progress in real-time
-- **Assignment System**: Submit assignments, view grades, and track deadlines
+- **Assignment Tracking**: Submit assignments seamlessly with deadline management and instant feedback
-- **Quiz Platform**: Take quizzes with real-time grading
+- **Quiz & Assessment**: Take interactive quizzes with immediate grading and performance analytics
-- **To-Do Management**: Organize tasks and deadlines efficiently
+- **Personal Dashboard**: Organize your academic life with an integrated to-do list and task management system
-- **Grade Tracking**: Monitor academic performance across all courses
+- **Performance Analytics**: Monitor your grades across all courses with detailed performance insights
+- **Peer Collaboration**: Connect with classmates and engage in course discussions

 ### For Instructors
-- **Course Administration**: Create and manage courses, modules, and content
+- **Comprehensive Course Management**: Create and manage courses, organize modules, and structure content effortlessly
-- **Assignment Creation**: Design assignments with file upload support
+- **Smart Assignment Builder**: Design assignments with flexible file upload support and deadline configuration
-- **Quiz Builder**: Create interactive quizzes with multiple question types
+- **AI-Powered Quiz Generation**: **NEW** Automatically generate quiz questions from course materials using OpenAI API
-- **Grade Management**: Efficient grading system with bulk operations
+- **Intelligent Grading System**: Efficient grading workflows with bulk operations and detailed analytics
-- **Announcements**: Communicate with students through course announcements
+- **Class Communication**: Post announcements and maintain active communication with your entire class
+- **Grade Management**: Track and manage student performance with detailed reporting and export capabilities

 ## Architecture